IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

         - **Lines 9-13** has the port details. `port: 8080` refers to the port for the incoming traffic of the service. `targetPort: 8080` refers to the port on the pod.
 This means that incoming traffic for the service on port 8080 will be forwarded to the pod on port 8080.

         - **Lines 14-15** specifies the pod selector label.
 It defines which Pods the service will route traffic to.
-In this case, it matches Pods that have the label `app: lab1-demo`, which is the label we assigned in the deployment yaml.
+In this case, it matches Pods that have the label `app: lab1-demo`, which is the label we assigned in the deployment YAML.

 18. You should land in service details view/page.
 You can see the ClusterIP which is accessible from inside the cluster only.
     ![image](https://github.com/user-attachments/assets/5b8b3385-44a7-4dec-bbfa-f384c5f784fb)

 19. Navigate to **Networking** -> **Routes** and click **Create Route**
       ![image](https://github.com/user-attachments/assets/7240eef0-b4af-4fde-abed-faae0234e343)
-20. In the resulting Create Route window, select **YAML view** and clear everything from the yaml window.
-Copy the below yaml and paste it in the yaml window and click **Create**
+20. In the resulting Create Route window, select **YAML view** and clear everything from the YAML window.
+Copy the below YAML and paste it in the YAML window and click **Create**
     ``` yaml linenums="1"
     kind: Route
     apiVersion: route.openshift.io/v1